Quilt marking tools come in a wide variety. Thank goodness!

 Light Box Hint - If you are having trouble seeing the design through your fabric, turn off your overhead light, leaving the shades/curtains open in the room.

 There are horror stories about the blue washout marker that just won't go away.
-We have used it for almost all the quilts in the Generations Quilt Patterns line and have had no marks re-appear in the past five years.
+We have used it for almost all the quilts in the Generations Quilt Patterns line and have had no marks re-appear in the past eleven years.

 Heat and not completely removing the ink are the culprits when the marks re-appear.

 This type of marker seems to go dry quickly.
 We suggest using several during the marking process, rotating markers as needed.
-When not in use, store them in a ziplock bag laying horizontal to 'recharge'.
+When not in use, store them in a Ziplock bag laying horizontal to 'recharge'.

-Please read the specific instructions on the blue washout marker you've purchased.
 In general, the marks are washed out with cool water.
 Just spritzing them with water will make the blue in the marks disappear, but all you've really done is moved the chemicals to the batting.
 They are still in your quilt, waiting to reappear with time and heat.

 Wash your quilt in cool water, no soap or detergent to completely remove the markers.